JoacimWall/Visual-studio-multilingual-extension/README.md

 * Need review
 * Final

-New: This status will the row get after first synchronization. if the data row not exist in the target file, if it already exists then it gets the status "final"
+New: The row  will get this status after first synchronization.
+If the data row not exist in the target file, if it already exists then it gets the status "final"

 Need review: This status will it get after translation from one of the translation services.